Tennu/tennu/readme.md

 ### Logging ###

-Of these, the only one you will probably care about is Logger.
+The only one you will probably care about is Logger.
 The object returned by the Logger function must implement the following methods:

 `debug, info, notice, warn, error, crit, alert, emerg`